disclose/diodb/bug-bounty-list/README.md

   },
 ~~~~

-**Examaple: Tesla...
-Can you find the date they first launched their bug bounty program?**
+*Example: Tesla...
+Can you find the date they first launched their bug bounty program?*

 # How to fill out the safe-harbor field

 The list supports three safe-harbor states: Full, Partial, and None.
 The flow below will help you determine which applies to the policy as you contribute to the list:

 1. Does the policy mention anything about legal protections for good-faith hackers?
 If it does, go to Step 2.
-If not, then you should choose "None".
+If not, then you should choose **"None"**.
 2. Does the policy talk about authorization of testing and/or exemption from legal terms?
-If it does, you should choose "Full".
+If it does, you should choose **"Full"**.
 If not got to Step 3.
 3. Does the policy talk about "not legally pursuing researchers" or use similar language, but does not explicitly grant authorization and/or exemption for security testing?
-If it does, you should choose "Partial".
+If it does, you should choose **"Partial"**.

 # Other tips